nilsreiter/nilsreiter.github.io/community.md

 ## Workshops

+- Tutorial *From Text to Networks: Combining Entity and Segment Annotations in the Analysis of Large Text Corpora* at DH 2017 (tutor, with Sandra Murr and Max Overbeck), Montreal, Canada, August 8, 2017

 ### LaTeCH

 - [Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature](https://sighum.wordpress.com/events/latech-clfl-2017/) (organizer, with Beatrice Alex, Stefania Degaetano-Ortlieb, Anna Feldman, Anna Kazantseva and Stan Szpakowicz), Vancouver, Canada, August 4, 2017